Yogesh-developer/ai-bridge/README.md

 ## ✨ Features

 - **🚀 Instant Context**: Alt+Click on any element to capture its HTML, selected text, and page info.
-- **💬 VS Code Automation**: Seamlessly opens chat and pastes your prompt into GitHub Copilot/Cursor.
+- **💬 VS Code Automation**: Seamlessly opens chat and pastes your prompt into VS Code.
-- **📋 Universal Copy**: For other IDEs, a dedicated "Copy" button captures enriched context (HTML + Text) formatted for any AI.
 - **🔒 Security First**:
     - 100% Localhost-only communication.
     - No data leaves your machine.